-Surprised that your baby turned toddler is already throwing tantrums?
-Discover effective tips to deal with 1 year old tantrums (it’s different from older kids!).
+Surprised that your baby turned toddler is throwing tantrums?
+Discover the tips to deal with 1 year old tantrums (it’s different from older kids!).

 This can’t be right, I thought.
-Do 1 year olds have tantrums?
+Are 1 year olds supposed to have toddler tantrums already?

-I was expecting tantrums much later, during the Terrible Twos everyone talks about.
+I was expecting tantrums much later, during the Terrible Twos everyone talked about.
 I didn’t even know 1 year olds could have tantrums.

 Except here I was with my son, who wasn’t even a year old yet, when I first saw glimpses of a tantrum.

 I was already struggling with the busyness of motherhood.
-It also wasn’t exactly easy communicating with my son, who at that point had limited words to express himself.
+Communicating with him, who at that point had limited words to express himself, wasn’t exactly easy.

-And to be honest, I was caught off guard—I wasn’t prepared to deal with 1 year old tantrums, especially when he was told no. I felt pushed to my limits, my patience tested in ways I hadn’t experienced when he was still a baby.
+And to be honest, I was caught off guard—I wasn’t prepared to deal with 1 year old tantrums, especially when I’d tell him not to do something.
+I felt pushed to my limits, my patience tested in ways I hadn’t experienced when he was still a baby.

 How to deal with 1 year old tantrums

-It’s never easy dealing with 1 year old tantrums, from your child hitting and biting to bedtime battles to separation anxiety.
-Your child might stomp his feet, hit his head, and shriek the whole time.
-He might do this in public, while eating meals at home, or only at night.
-You see his frustration as he tries to communicate but can’t express himself or understand you.
+It’s never easy dealing with tantrums, whether it’s hitting and biting, bedtime battles, or separation anxiety.
+Your child might stomp her feet, hit her head, or shriek in public places.
+You see her frustration as she tries to communicate but can’t express herself or understand you.

-The fussiness he had as a baby has morphed into screaming on his tummy, turning red in the face, kicking and flailing his limbs… in other words, a full-blown fit.
-How do you stop your 1 year old having tantrums?
+The fussiness she had as a baby has morphed into screaming on her tummy, turning red in the face, and kicking and flailing her limbs.
+In other words, a full-blown fit.
+How do you stop her from having so many meltdowns?

-Although my son’s tantrums caught me off guard, I learned valuable lessons on how to handle them moving forward.
-These tips—unlike those for older kids—take into account your child’s young age.
+Although my son’s angry outbursts caught me off guard, I learned valuable lessons on how to handle them moving forward.
+These tips—unlike those for older toddlers—take into account your child’s young age.
 I also share tools to prevent and handle them when they happen.

 When your 1 year old throws a tantrum, it’s easy to launch into “strict mode.”
 Maybe you dive straight into why he can’t do this or that, or try to explain the teachable moments he can learn from the experience.
 Sometimes you might even lose your temper and raise your voice.

-Thing is, tantrums are no time to scold and teach*.
-When your child is flailing his arms and screeching his head off, the last thing he’s able to do is listen, much less learn from the moment.
+Thing is, tantrums are no time to scold and teach.
+When he’s flailing his arms and screeching his head off, the last thing he’s able to do is listen, much less learn from the moment.

-Calm him down first.
-Save the lessons and consequences for later, and instead get him to a calm state.
-You could sit him on your lap, hold him in a tight hug, reassure him with calming words, or rock him side to side.
-Show empathy for what he’s frustrated about.
+Save the lessons and consequences for later, and instead calm him down first.
+You could sit him on your lap, hold him in a tight hug, reassure him with calming words, rock him side to side, or show empathy for what he’s frustrated about.

-During a tantrum, he can’t listen to logical words you’re saying when he’s still throwing a tantrum.
-Use this opportunity to reassure him you’re still here, that he’s safe, and that you understand.
+He can’t listen to logical words you’re saying when he’s still throwing a tantrum.
+Use this opportunity to reassure him you’re still here, that he’s in a safe place, and that you understand.

-Calming him down also has more two benefits: first, you’re modeling for your child how to calm down so that he can take his cues from you.
-And second, reassuring him prevents you from flying off the handle and making hasty decisions you might regret.
+Calming him down also has more two benefits.
+First, you’re modeling how he can calm down, and second, it prevents you from flying off the handle and making hasty decisions you might regret.

-And download my PDF, The Power of Empathy!
-Learn how to prevent power struggles and instead better connect with your kids, all by understanding their perspective.
+Free resource: Grab The Power of Empathy and learn how to prevent power struggles!
+Connect with your child, all by understanding his perspective.
 Get it below—at no cost to you.
-You’ll also get my newsletters, with insights and inspiration parents LOVE:
+You’ll also get my newsletters, which parents say they LOVE:

 “I often get upset when my little boy (almost 1) cries.
 He gets very upset and is quite sensitive, but instead of trying to ‘fix’ things for him or give him his dummy, I just sat with him, rocked him and hugged him, and he was ok.
 It took longer than how I was doing it before, but it was actually a nice bonding experience as I felt I was comforting and helping him through the things bothering him.
 Thanks for the advice.” -Gemma P.